 Tied for the most GRAMMY wins by a rap artist, Jay Z has wins in each of the four Rap Field categories.
 Hova's blueprint for GRAMMY success includes collaborations with other artists such as Beyoncé ("Drunk In Love"), Rihanna ("Umbrella") and Justin Timberlake ("Holy Grail").

 Kanye West is neck-and-neck with Jay Z for top GRAMMY-winning rap artist, but he has often competed against himself.
 For example, he had two nominations (and a win) each for Best Rap Performance and Best Rap Song for 2012, Best Rap Album for 2011, and Best Rap Song and Best Pop Performance By A Duo Or Group for 2007.
-West currently has four 58th GRAMMY nominations.

-The composer behind TV and film themes such as "Peter Gunn" and "The Pink Panther Theme," the late Henry Mancini made early GRAMMY history with a then-record five wins in one night in 1961.
+The composer behind TV and film themes such as "Peter Gunn" and "The Pink Panther Theme," the late Henry Mancini made early GRAMMY history with a then-record five wins in one night for 1961.
 Mancini's popular "Moon River" and later "Days Of Wine And Roses" each won both Record and Song Of The Year.